 In 2011, White said women would never fight in UFC.
 A year later, Ronda Rousey joined UFC and started her dominant reign as the women’s bantamweight champion.
 White has since admitted how wrong he was about women fighting in UFC.

 These were just some examples of how often Dana White will lie to the public about things regarding the organization.

 June White, his mother, has written extensively about how much she dislikes him.
 She’s even gone so far as writing an unauthorized biography about him.

-While there is a reason to doubt the truthfulness of that book, what is clear and obvious is that she hates him dearly.
-The relationship between him and his mom is a great analogy of the relationship between many UFC fans and him, that of love and hate.
+While there is a reason to doubt the truthfulness of that book, what is clear and obvious is that she hates him.
+The relationship between him and his mom is a great analogy of the relationship between him and many UFC fans — one of love and hate.